dwallet-labs/dwallet-network/examples/move/transfer-to-object/README.md

-One additional benefit of transfer-to-object is that, in addition to being able to specify custom transfer rules for `key`-only objects, you can also specify custom receiving rules for `key`-only objects in a very similar manner: if an object is `key`-only, then the `sui::transfer::receive` function can be called in the module that defines the object, but not elsewhere.
-Elsewhere, the `sui::transfer::public_receive` function must be called and can only be used on objects that also have the `store` ability.
+One additional benefit of transfer-to-object is that, in addition to being able to specify custom transfer rules for `key`-only objects, you can also specify custom receiving rules for `key`-only objects in a very similar manner: if an object is `key`-only, then the `ika::transfer::receive` function can be called in the module that defines the object, but not elsewhere.
+Elsewhere, the `ika::transfer::public_receive` function must be called and can only be used on objects that also have the `store` ability.

 With this information, we can define a wrapper around `IdentifiedPayment`s